 A student can appeal suspension or maximum time frame based on unusual or extenuating circumstances, including but not limited to death of a family member, student injury, or illness.

-Students must complete the Academic Standing/Satisfactory Academic Standing Appeal Form.
+Students must complete the Academic and Financial Aid Satisfactory Academic Progress Appeal Form.
 Documentation must be provided to support an appeal.
 The student is notified of the appeal results by letter.

 Students with an approved suspension appeal are placed on probation and must meet the cumulative satisfactory academic progress standards (cumulative GPA of 2.00 and 67% credit completion) or meet or exceed the term GPA of 2.5 and the term completion rate of 100%.